Florida–Tennessee football rivalry: 1990: Homecoming

 Steve Spurrier returned to his alma mater in 1990 to become the Gators' head football coach.
 In yet another link between the programs, Spurrier had been a star quarterback at Science Hill High School in Johnson City, Tennessee during the early 1960s.
 Although Knoxville is nearby, he did not seriously consider attending UT because he was an excellent passer and the Vols ran a single-wing offense at the time which featured a running quarterback.
-Instead, he choose to return to the state of his birth (Spurrier was born in Miami Beach), eventually becoming the Gators' first Heisman Trophy winner in 1966.
+Instead, he would choose to return to the state of his birth (Spurrier was born in Miami Beach), eventually becoming the Gators' first Heisman Trophy winner in 1966.
 Although Tennessee and Florida did not appear on each other's schedule during Spurrier's college playing career, he had returned to Knoxville as a head coach in 1988, when his Duke Blue Devils upset the Vols 31–26.

 Emotions ran high when Spurrier brought his first Gator squad to Neyland Stadium in October 1990.
 Florida was 5–0 and ranked No. 9 coming into the matchup with Johnny Majors' 3–0–2 and No. 5 Vols, marking the first time in series history that both rivals were ranked in the AP top-10 when they faced off.
 The game began as a defensive struggle, with UT holding a slim 7–3 lead at the half.
 However, the Vols' Dale Carter returned the second half kickoff 91 yards for a touchdown, igniting the home crowd at Neyland Stadium.
 The Gators fumbled on their next possession and would turn the ball over six times in the second half.
 The opportunistic Vols took full advantage, turning Spurrier's homecoming (and, coincidentally, Tennessee's homecoming game) into a 45–3 rout, the largest margin of victory in series history.